 Almost 350 million tonnes of plastics are produced world-wide and a staggering 800 million tonnes are forecasted to be produced by 2050.
 By way of contrast, only a small fraction of that plastic is recycled.
 The result: valuable resources get lost, and our environment is polluted.
-The European Commission (EC) has set the goal of transforming the EU into a resource-efficient economy with a central place for plastic waste.
+The European Commission (EC) has set the goal of transforming the EU into a resource-efficient economy with an emphasis on plastic waste treatment.
 In early 2020, the National Development and Reform Commission (NDRC) and the Ministry of Ecology and Environment (MEE) of P. R. China also put forward new policies and implementation programme in further strengthening plastic pollution control.
 This transformation of linear value chains towards a circular bioeconomy is a far-reaching change in the plastic strategy for both Europe and China with MIX-UP born out of this vision – because plastic itself is a valuable product, we simply deal with it the wrong way.
 We, the participants of the MIX-UP project, make a strong commitment to helping the EC and China realise this vision by researching new ways to an efficiently use of mixed plastic waste streams.

 Details about MIX-UP